OpenMined/PyDP/README.md

 BoundedSum, Max, Count Above, Percentile, Min, Median, etc.
   - All the computation methods mentioned above use Laplace noise only (other noise mechanisms will be added soon! :smiley:)
-- :fire: Compatible with all three types of Operating Systems - Linux, macOS, and Windows smiley:
+- :fire: Compatible with all three types of Operating Systems - Linux, macOS, and Windows :smiley:
 - :star: Use Python 3.x.

 ## Installation